segmentio/kafka-go/README.md

 * Programs that used the compression codecs direction must be adapted.
 Compression codecs are now exposed in the `compress` sub-package.

+* The experimental `kafka.Client` API has been updated and slightly modified: the `kafka.NewClient` function and `kafka.ClientConfig` type were removed.
+Programs now configure the client values directly through exported fields.

+* The `kafka.(*Client).ConsumerOffsets` method is now deprecated (along with the `kafka.TopicAndGroup` type, and will be removed when we release version 1.0.
+Programs should use the `kafka.(*Client).OffsetFetch` API instead.

 With 0.4, we know that we are starting to introduce a bit more complexity in the code, but the plan is to eventually converge towards a simpler and more effective API, allowing us to keep up with Kafka's ever growing feature set, and bringing